Professor Dan Bulley

 Research

-Most recently I am editing a book, with Jenny Edkins and Nadine El-Enany, that brings together artists, activists and academics through essays, poems and pictures, in response to the Grenfell Tower disaster.
-The book is called After Grenfell: Violence, Resistance and Response and will be published by Pluto in the Spring/Summer of 2019.
+Previously, I looked at how practices of hospitality can create irruptive spaces such as refugee camps, global cities, regional organisations and postcolonial states.
+In a previous book (Sage, 2017), this led to a particular focus on the EU's role in facilitating and attempting to mitigate the 'refugee crisis' in Europe.
+I have also edited a book, with Jenny Edkins and Nadine El-Enany, that brings together artists, activists and academics through essays, poems and pictures, in response to the Grenfell Tower disaster.
+The book is called After Grenfell: Violence, Resistance and Response and was published by Pluto in 2019.

 Research grants and awards